mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 Below the filters, a summary of total runs is shown by status.

+### Export data

+Select **Export data** in the filter panel near the top of the page to download a CSV file of your dashboard data.
+The export contains data based on the filters you have applied.

 ### Runs per organization

 Below the cards displaying total runs by status, run totals for your selected filters above are displayed.